MicrosoftDocs/Virtualization-Documentation/Hyper-V_onboarding.md

 ## Add your file to Git ##

 1. Go back to GitBash and type: **git add *alias*.md**.
 For example: **git add cynthn.md**.
 This adds or updates your files in the local "index".
 This is how Git tracks your files.
+FYI: Tab complete works in GitBash, so you can start typing the name of the file and hit **Tab** to have it auto-complete the file name.
 2. Type: **git commit -am "Testing adding my files to master"**.
 This is how you tell Git that you have made a change to a file and prepare it for being pushed back to the master shared repository (origin).
+The information in quotes is used as a check-in remark.
 3. Type: **git push**.
 This pushes your changes to the master copy in the shared repository (origin).
 4. Go back to VS online and see if your files is listed there now: [https://mseng.visualstudio.com/DefaultCollection/Documentation/_git/HyperV#path=%2F&version=GBmaster&_a=contents](https://mseng.visualstudio.com/DefaultCollection/Documentation/_git/HyperV#path=%2F&version=GBmaster&_a=contents "https://mseng.visualstudio.com/DefaultCollection/Documentation/_git/HyperV#path=%2F&version=GBmaster&_a=contents").
 You should see your new file and the comment that you put in when yo did the commit.